-To remove water stains from fabric, you need to act quickly.
-The longer the stain is left to sit on the material, the harder it gets to remove.
+To remove water stains from fabric, you need to act quickly and even water spots look messy and ugly.
+The longer the stained area is left to sit on the material, the harder it gets to remove.
 While ordinary bleach and soap can dilute the water stain, it could also ruin and permanently damage the fibres and it can sometimes leave a discoloured patch on the fabric and worsen the matter.

-So if you have water-stained fabric that needs immediate attention, here are a few easy steps to remove even the most prominent stains from any material.
+So if you have water-stained fabric (carpet, ironing board cover or fabric sofa) that needs immediate attention, here are a few easy steps to remove even the most prominent stains from any material and remember to use a clean cloth.

 Table of Contents